vkostyanetsky/RFQ/README.md

 ## What is it for?

 There is a 1C:Enterprise infobase, where a user can create a Procurement Requisition document.
-The document has three tabs.
+It's interface has three tabs.

 First one is a list of suppliers:

 ![Suppliers](images/pr-suppliers-tab.png)